 Our environment class 10 notes.
 Best notes for class 10 students.
 These notes are based on ncert book. our environment class 10 notes pdf.
-For mote class 10 science notes visit SCIENCE NOTES section.
+For more class 10 science notes visit class 10 notes science section.

 Defination: Everything that surrounds are called environment.

 Biodegradable: Substances that are broken down by biological processes are said to be biodegradable.

 Unbiodegradable: Substances that varnit be broken down by biological processes are said to be biodegradable.

 Ecosystem: All organisms such as plants, animals, microorganisms and human beings as well as the physical surroundings interact with each other and maintain a balance in nature.

 All the interacting organisms in an area together with the non-living constituents of the environment form an ecosystem.

 - An ecosystem consists of biotic components comprising living organisms and abiotic components comprising physical factors like temperature, rainfall, wind, soil and minerals.